 Student Guide - Standards of Conduct

-Individuals living in a community bear responsibility for their behavior as it affects not only themselves, but other individuals as well as the community as a whole.
-Standards and policies are implemented to safeguard the satisfaction and well being of the individual as well as the entire community.
+Individuals living in a community are responsible for their behavior as it affects themselves, other individuals, and the community around them.
+Standards and policies are implemented to safeguard the satisfaction and wellbeing of the individual as well as the entire community.
 In the Bethany community, those standards and policies are formulated under the following guidelines:

 - Federal, state, and local laws.

-- College rules and regulations as stated in this guidebook.
+- College rules and regulations as stated in the Student Guidebook.

 "Love the Lord your God with all your heart and with all your soul and with all your mind.
 This is the first and greatest commandment.
 And the second is like it: Love your neighbor as yourself.
 All the Law and the Prophets hang on these two commandments."
 (Matthew 22:37-40)

-While a strict adherence to numbers one and two above would ensure order, the overriding guide in the Bethany community is the third, the law of love as expressed in the Scriptures.
-This standard, admittedly of the highest degree, is set toward achieving the goal of creating an optimal learning and living environment for the Bethany student while equipping him/her for a life of love and service to the larger community.
+Adherence to the first two points above would ensure order.
+However, the overriding guide in the Bethany community is the third-- the law of love, as expressed in the Scriptures.
+This standard, of the highest degree, is set toward creating an optimal learning and living environment for the Bethany student while equipping him/her for a life of love and service to the larger community.